 • Tax-exempt charities established under IRC Section 501(c)(3)

 |Individuals earning less than the following amounts:

-• Single filers earning less than $139,000 for 2020 and $140,000 for 2021
+• Single filers earning less than $138,000 for 2023

-• Married joint filers claiming less than $206,000 for 2020 and $208,000 for 2021
+• Married joint filers earning less than $218,000 for 2023

 |Are contributions tax deductible?||Yes||No|